ROHAN842/ROHAN842/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working on SocialCrypto - a crowdfunding platform with a vision to create a social impact.Our unique model allows people from across the globe to donate towards raising funds using cryptocurrency for products required by NGOs and charities in India, which are then delivered to them directly.
+- 🛠 &nbsp; I’m currently working on SocialCrypto - a crowdfunding platform with a vision to create a social impact which allows people to donate funds via cryptocurrency.
 - 📚 &nbsp; I’m currently learning Flutter.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/ROHAN842).
 - 💬 &nbsp; Ask me about anything [here](https://www.linkedin.com/in/rohanmodi-79647819a/)!
 I am happy to help.